minishrink/trash/proof.md

 Special thanks to the Graph Transformation Department at the University of York [3] and the LaTeX Division
 of the now-defunct Leeds office of Imagination Technologies for funding and empowering this research,
 in return requesting only that no one involved ever return to either city.

+## Methodology
+We analysed trends in local cheese consumption, records of eldritch algebaraic texts disappearing,
+and rumours of dark fantasy explorations and potential discordian rites being performed late into the night.
+All
+No animals were harmed in the course of this study, though all colleagues involved in peer-review reported receiving 2d4 psychic damage.

 ## Background: Category Theory
 <details>
 <summary>First, a primer on basic concepts in category theory.</summary>
 <img title="deathiscoming"
-     alt="a real pussy wagon, if you will. maybe you shouldn't." style="max-height: 50%; max-width: 50%;"
+     alt="a real pussy wagon, if you will. maybe you shouldn't." style="max-height: 30%; max-width: 30%;"
      src="pooh-3.jpg"
 >

+Now you have a master's in category theory.
 </details>

-## Def: JACK
+## Definition: JACK

 <details>
 <summary>Definition</summary>